jackyzha0/quartz/content/posts/sync-fleeting-notes-with-obsidian.md

 ---
 When we organize notes through connections, the [[notes/having more connections is better|more the better]].
 Fleeting Notes is a separate network of notes outside of Obsidian.
 The goal of this plugin sync both these networks of notes into one!
 Below are step-by-step instructions on how to do this.

+**NOTE:** The plugin ONLY works on the desktop version of Obsidian...for now.

 ## Installation / Setup
 1. Before you begin, you'll need to create an account in the [Fleeting Notes App](https://fleetingnotes.app/).
 You can do this by navigating to the settings and registering.
 ![Fleeting Notes authentication form](posts/img/fn-auth-form.png)